oloc/g10b/readme.md

   * modules
   * manifests
 * Environment directory contains the file with the needed puppet module: __modules.lst__

+## What if you want to tweak it?##
+In order to help me to test some solutions avoiding to deploy all VMS, I have create a tool __install/config-master.sh__.
+The different arguments help to deploy, to clean, to update or to remove old puppet modules, even to update from a specific branch.

+    sudo ./g10b/install/config-master.sh <arguments>

+Without arguments, you just redeploy the G10B you have previously pull.
+The differents arguments are:
+* -c : clean
+* -r : remove old puppet modules
+* -u : update (pull the master branch or the specific branch of the -b argument )
+* -m : force the update of the puppet modules with a --ignore-dependencies arguments
+* -v : verbose
+* -b <branch> : specific git branch to pull

 ## Versions
 * V0.8 - Add petclinic as an exemple in the Jenkins.
 Technical improvement: Application notion. g10b is considered as an application.